dpwiese/personal-website/content/posts/documentation.md

 `--highlight-style ~/.pandoc/pygments-mod.theme`

 This provides a very basic styling only to highlight environment.
+This is well described in the Docs: <a href="https://pandoc.org/MANUAL.html#syntax-highlighting" target="_blank">Syntax highlighting</a>.

 Not really a viable option.

+Using the `fancyvrb` package, there weren't any great options to color the background.
+Most of them like the ones in the Stack Overflow thread <a href="https://tex.stackexchange.com/questions/163412/how-fancyvrb-background-color-fill-completely-with-fillcolor" target="_blank">how fancyvrb background color fill completely with fillcolor?</a> suggested using `listings`.

 ### Custom Latex Header